-When Viola Davis thanked the Television Academy for her 2015 Emmy, she did a masterful job delivering a powerful, short speech that leaned heavily on contrast to describe the lack of opportunities for women of Color in America versus what could actually happen if writers, directors, and performers focus on creating roles and exposure for them.
+When Viola Davis thanked the Television Academy for her 2015 Emmy, she did a masterful job delivering a powerful, short speech.
+She leaned heavily on contrast to describe the lack of opportunities for women of Color in America versus what could actually happen if writers, directors, and performers focus on creating roles and exposure for them.

-The reason that contrast is such an effective method for storytelling in presentations is that it creates a dramatic dichotomy that holds attention and spurs action.
-By pointing out the gap between what is and what could be, you create a sense of suspense, as listeners wait to hear how they will be able to bridge that gap.
+The reason that contrast is such an effective method for storytelling in presentations is that it creates a dramatic dichotomy.
+This dichotomy holds attention and spurs action.
+By pointing out the gap between what is and what could be, you create a sense of suspense.
+Listeners wait to hear how they will be able to bridge that gap.
 For example, in his movie, Al Gore posed that much of New York City (among many other places) could be underwater in the future if we don’t change our habits.
 I live in New York City!
 His proposition encouraged me to keep listening to figure out how I could alter what I was doing to ensure that my house didn’t, someday, end up under water.

 In Resonate, Duarte explains that the imbalance between what is and what could be “elicits the audience’s desire for a reality different than the current one.”
 She recommends that you should “pose an intriguing insight that your audience will want the presentation to address.
 It should stir them up enough (positively or negatively) so that they want to listen intently as you explain what is at stake and what it takes to resolve the gap.”

-Ultimately, if you do a good enough job showing how your ideas bridge the gap between the present and the future, audience members will leave believing that they should adopt your ideas in order to move forward.
-Gore did a good enough job of it that I left his movie and bought LED light bulbs a compost bin with little green biodegradable bags to fill it.
+Ultimately, if you do a good enough job showing how your ideas bridge the gap between the present and the future, audience members will leave believing that they should adopt your ideas to move forward.
+Gore did a good enough job of it that I left his movie and bought LED light bulbs.

 3. Use Personal Storytelling to Generate Empathy in Presentations

-So, while you’re not the hero of the story you are telling in a presentation – you are the mentor to that hero – and thus, it’s important for you to incorporate personal stories or anecdotes about your own experience in order to create common ground with the people listening to you.
+So, while you’re not the hero of the story you are telling in a presentation – you are the mentor to that hero.
+Thus, it’s important for you to incorporate personal stories or anecdotes about your own experience in order to create common ground with the people listening to you.
 Common ground creates empathy, and this makes people more likely to listen to – and take action after – your presentation.

 Storytelling expert and creative writing professor Robert McKee insists that empathy is the most important part of all stories.
 He explains, “The irreducible step is to connect on an empathetic level… it can’t be just charming.
 It can’t just be sympathetic.
 It’s not a matter of likeability.
 The audience must connect on some subconscious level that this story is about me.”

-Use your own stories to become relatable to your audience— you want them to empathize with you becuase they’ll trust you and be more likely to want to adopt your ideas.
+Use your own stories to become relatable to your audience.
+You want them to empathize with you because they’ll trust you and be more likely to want to adopt your ideas.

 Gore’s An Inconvenient Truth presentation didn’t just contain scary information about where the world was heading.
 It also contained LOTS of personal stories that could help people like me (nobody) empathize with Al Gore (former VP of the US).
-Some powerful personal stories Gore told include anecdotes about his grade school teachers, sad tales about friends he lost to lung cancer, and more.
+Some powerful personal stories Gore told include anecdotes about his grade school teachers and sad tales about friends he lost to cancer.

 To figure out what personal information you have in your arsenal that might be relevant to a presentation audience, it’s important to get to know them first.
 There are several ways you can get to know your audience: